-Yousician works with acoustic and electric pianos, as well as MIDI keyboards, without built in sound modules.
+Yousician works with acoustic and electric pianos and MIDI keyboards, without built in sound modules.

-- Make sure the keys are recognized on the calibration screen.
-If your piano is tuned to a different tuning, Yousician might not recognize you play.
+a) check that the keys are recognized on the calibration screen.
+If your piano is tuned to a different octave, Yousician might not recognize you play.

-- For Android devices, try re-calibrating audio.
-You can also lower the buffer size and change audio engines to Android Audio.
-The options are available via the Advanced audio settings in the Game tab.
+5. For Android devices, try re-calibrating audio.
+You can also lower the buffer size and change audio driver to Android Audio/Android OpenSL.
+These options are available under Advanced audio settings in the Game tab.